nour-elghareeb/pincode-lock/README.md

  ![Library screen view](https://github.com/nour-elghareeb/pincode-lock/blob/master/library_screen.gif?raw=true)

+## Update V0.1.15
+  1. PIN row height is now chaning dynamically to fill the screen size / 4
+  2. It's probably better now to always put the PinLockView in a ScrollView layout to be able to fix height issue on landscape orientation

 ## Update V0.1.134
   1. Added onSavedInstance and onRestoreInstance feature.
   2. IndicatorDots view is now detectable through findViewByTag() without having the need to